algosup/2023-2024-project-2-x86-retrogaming-team-4/documents/technical/technical-specifications.md

 The ghosts start blinking 2 seconds before the ned of the fright time to indicate to the player that the game will soon be reversed to its normal state.
 If the fright time is 2 seconds or less, the ghosts blink from the start of the fright time.

+Each time a ghost is eaten, the screen should freeze for 2 seonds and display the amount of points scored where the ghost has been eaten.

 ### Score management

 Each small pellet eaten is worth 10 points.
 Each big one is worth 50 points.